dcunited001/dcunited001.github.io/_pages/writing.md

 there?

 What makes these people different?
-What are those subtle aspects of their craft they care so much about, yet everyone else managed to miss?
+What are those subtle aspects of their craft that have thus far eluded us?
 There must be something that makes these people different in a way.
 What do they know that the rest of us are missing out on?
 Would the world be a better place if many of these ideas were common knowledge?
 Yes, with the exception of some ideas, I think it would be a much better place.
 I wholeheartedly believe that a world full of empowered, knowledgable, wise people would certainly be a more peaceful world.

 ### &#x2182; [Maximizing Mutual Benefit](/posts/2016-05-14-facets-of-greatness-networking-maximizing-mutual-benefit.html) &#x2182;